PunchThrough/bean-docs/src/features/virtual-serial.md

 There are two mechanisms that a BLE device can communicate to the outside world: broadcasting or connecting.
 These mechanisms are subjected to the Generic Access Profile (GAP) guidelines.
 GAP defines how BLE-enabled devices can make themselves available and how two devices can communicate directly with each other.
 A device can join a BLE network by adoping these roles specified in GAP: <br><br>
 __Broadcasting__: <br>
 _Main Idea_- Data packets are sent at fixed intervals in a unidirectional manner from the broadcaster to the observer.
-* __Broadcaster:__ A device that can publically broadcasts advertising data packets, such as how long the push button has been pressed, to the outside world.
+* __Broadcaster:__ A dvice that publically broadcast advertising data packets, such as how long the push button has been pressed.
 No connection happens between the broadcaster and observer.
-The Bean is an example of a broadcaster.
+An example is when the battery is already put into the Bean, it automatically broadcast data packets to the observer.
-* __Observer:__  A device that listens to the data in the advertising packets being broadcasted from the broadcaster.
-An example of a device that listens to the Bean is the computer<br><br>
+* __Observer:__  A edvices that listens to the data in the advertising packets being broadcasted from the broadcaster.
+An example of a device that listens to the Bean is the computer.<br><br>

 __Connecting__: <br>
-_Main Idea_ - Peripheral devices send specific advertising data packets that specifically inform the central device that it wants to connect.
+_Main Idea_ - A peripheral device that sends specific advertising data packets that inform the central device that it wants to connect.
 Once the peripheral connects, it no longer broadcasts data packets to the world until the connection is closed.
-* __Peripheral:__ Devices that used advertising data packets to establish a connection with a central device.
+* __Peripheral:__ A device that used advertising data packets to establish a connection with a central device.
 After connecting, peripherals no longer broadcast data to other central devices and stay connected to the device that accepted connectection request.
 An example of a peripheral is when the Bean connects to the Bean Loader.
 * __Central:__ A device that initiates a connection with a peripheral device by first listenting to the advertising packets.
 A central device can connect to many other peripheral devices.
 An example of a central device is the computer.<br><br>

 __After Connection is Established__: <br>
 _Main Idea_ - Additional procedures can occur once the peripheral device is exclusivley communicating to one central device by transmitting data packets:

 * __Data Packets Can Send the Device Name:__
-Packets that are being sent from the peripheral to the central devices carry general information.
+Packets that are being sent from the peripheral to the central device carry general information.
 Information that is transmitted can possibly contain a UTF-8 string of the device name.
 If the device name is not transmitted here, it'll be transmitted over GATT.

 * __Central Devices Can Update Connection Parameters:__ The central device typically establishes the connecting parameters between the peripheral device and itself.
 The central device can only modify the connecting parameters.
 However, the peripheral device can request the central device to change the connecting parameters.
 When the central device finds a data packet that has specific information that says it wants to connect, it sends a request connection data packet to the peripheral device.
 If the peripheral device accepts the request from the central device, a connection is established.
-There are different ways that a central device.

-* __Peripheral or Central Devices Can Terminate Connection:__ Connection termination can happen for a variety reasons: battery dies on the device, network issues,  and the likes.
+* __Peripheral or Central Devices Can Terminate Connection:__ Connection termination can happen for a variety of reasons: battery dies on the device, network issues,  and the likes.

 ### Generic Attribute Profile (GATT):